yezhuoyang/QuantumLab/README.md

 In this lab, you will learn and practice how to create quantum circuit and implement basic logic gates, such as AND, OR, XOR gate.
+We will grade you partly by the correctness of logical gate implementation.

 # IBM Lab2: Accuracy of Quantum Phase Estimation

 In this lab, you will implement quantum phase estimtation.